 - A nursing home waiver is a common rider added to many contracts.
 This rider could allow for account access if the annuity owner is confined to a nursing home and requires access to the funds in the contract even if within a surrender period.

-- A long-term care rider is a feature some contracts offer that allows for an enhanced payout benefit based on the amount of assets in the contract, if the annuity owner is in need of long-term care.
+- A long-term care rider is a feature some contracts offer that allows for an enhanced payout benefit based on the number of assets in the contract if the annuity owner is in need of long-term care.
 There is generally an additional fee added to the contract if this rider is elected.

 - An income benefit rider is a feature some contracts offer that allows a contract owner to receive income from the contract for a specified period of time without initially annuitizing the contract.
 There is generally an additional fee added to the contract if this rider is elected.
 (Annuitizing is an arrangement between an insurance company and the annuity owner, where you essentially hand your principal over to the company in exchange for a guaranteed income for a specified term, which can range from a few years to the lifetime of the owner or surviving spouse).